 - Climate-Related Economics and Social Sciences

-Students study all three tracks during the first semester.
-After the second semester, you can give your personal curriculum either an in-depth focus on one of the three tracks or an interdisciplinary approach whereby you combine various courses from the three tracks.
-Below, you can find in-depth information about each track, as well as interdisciplinary courses.
+You will study all three tracks during your first semester.
+After the second semester, you can give your personal curriculum either an in-depth focus on one of the three tracks, or an interdisciplinary approach whereby you combine various courses from the three tracks.